Vanguard Intermediate-Term Government Bond ETF (NASDAQ:VGIT) Short Interest Update

-Vanguard Intermediate-Term Government Bond ETF (NASDAQ:VGIT) saw a large increase in short interest in February.
-As of February 28th, there was short interest totalling 205,000 shares, an increase of 229.6% from the February 13th total of 62,200 shares.
-Based on an average daily volume of 501,400 shares, the short-interest ratio is currently 0.4 days.
+Vanguard Intermediate-Term Government Bond ETF (NASDAQ:VGIT) was the target of a significant increase in short interest during the month of May.
+As of May 15th, there was short interest totalling 97,800 shares, an increase of 173.9% from the April 30th total of 35,700 shares.
+Based on an average daily trading volume, of 1,293,200 shares, the short-interest ratio is presently 0.1 days.

+Several large investors have recently modified their holdings of VGIT.
+Raymond James Financial Services Advisors Inc. acquired a new position in Vanguard Intermediate-Term Government Bond ETF in the second quarter worth $33,312,000.
+Patriot Financial Group Insurance Agency LLC boosted its holdings in Vanguard Intermediate-Term Government Bond ETF by 80.2% in the second quarter.
+Patriot Financial Group Insurance Agency LLC now owns 3,223 shares of the company’s stock worth $227,000 after purchasing an additional 1,434 shares during the period.
+FDx Advisors Inc. acquired a new position in Vanguard Intermediate-Term Government Bond ETF in the first quarter worth $788,000.
+PNC Financial Services Group Inc. boosted its holdings in Vanguard Intermediate-Term Government Bond ETF by 3.8% in the first quarter.
+PNC Financial Services Group Inc. now owns 76,932 shares of the company’s stock worth $5,428,000 after purchasing an additional 2,820 shares during the period.
+Finally, NEXT Financial Group Inc boosted its holdings in Vanguard Intermediate-Term Government Bond ETF by 5.7% in the second quarter.
+NEXT Financial Group Inc now owns 3,455 shares of the company’s stock worth $244,000 after purchasing an additional 185 shares during the period.

-The company also recently announced a monthly dividend, which was paid on Thursday, August 6th.
-Shareholders of record on Tuesday, August 4th were paid a $0.085 dividend.
+The business also recently declared a monthly dividend, which was paid on Thursday, August 6th.
+Investors of record on Tuesday, August 4th were paid a $0.085 dividend.
 The ex-dividend date was Monday, August 3rd.
-This represents a $1.02 annualized dividend and a yield of 1.45%.
+This represents a $1.02 dividend on an annualized basis and a dividend yield of 1.45%.

-Several institutional investors have recently modified their holdings of the business.
-We Are One Seven LLC acquired a new stake in shares of Vanguard Intermediate-Term Government Bond ETF during the second quarter worth $865,000.
-Assetmark Inc. purchased a new position in Vanguard Intermediate-Term Government Bond ETF during the second quarter worth about $14,448,000.
-Retirement Capital Strategies purchased a new stake in Vanguard Intermediate-Term Government Bond ETF in the 2nd quarter valued at about $8,702,000.
-Biltmore Capital Advisors LLC increased its stake in shares of Vanguard Intermediate-Term Government Bond ETF by 19.1% during the 2nd quarter.
-Biltmore Capital Advisors LLC now owns 130,742 shares of the company’s stock valued at $9,226,000 after acquiring an additional 20,997 shares during the last quarter.
-Finally, Girard Partners LTD. acquired a new position in shares of Vanguard Intermediate-Term Government Bond ETF during the 2nd quarter valued at about $510,000.

 About Vanguard Intermediate-Term Government Bond ETF